albertthomas88/albertthomas88.github.io/_posts/2020-02-12-good-practices-random-number-generators.md

     rng = default_rng(seed)
     return rng.integers(high, size=5)
 ```
 You can either pass a fixed seed or your already created RNG to this function.
 To be perfectly exact, the `default_rng` function returns the exact same RNG passed to it for certain kind of RNGs such at the ones created with `default_rng` itself.
 You can refer to the [`default_rng` documentation](https://numpy.org/doc/1.18/reference/random/generator.html#numpy.random.default_rng) for more details on the arguments that you can pass to this function.
-You can also pass a `SeedSequence` instance.
-More on this below.

-Before knowing about `default_rng`, and before numpy 1.17, I was using the scikit-learn function [`sklearn.utils.check_random_state`](https://scikit-learn.org/stable/modules/generated/sklearn.utils.check_random_state.html) which is of course heavily used in the scikit-learn codebase.
+Before knowing about `default_rng`, and before numpy 1.17, I was using the scikit-learn function [`check_random_state`](https://scikit-learn.org/stable/modules/generated/sklearn.utils.check_random_state.html) which is of course heavily used in the scikit-learn codebase.
 While writing this post I discovered that this function is now available in [scipy](https://github.com/scipy/scipy/blob/master/scipy/_lib/_util.py#L173).
 A look at the docstring and/or the source code of this function will give you a good idea about what it does.
 The only difference with `default_rng` is that when `None` is passed to `check_random_state` then the function returns the already existing global numpy RNG.
 This can be convenient because if you fixed the seed before in your script using `np.random.seed`, the function returns the generator that was seeded at the beginning of the script.
 However, as explained above, this is not the recommended practice and you should be aware of the risks and the side effects.

-**add note on new API, use default_rng, Generator, instead of np.random.RandomState**

 ## Parallel processing